-Mail Forwarding
+Mail Forwarding & Change of Address

-It is critical that you change your address with all your providers, contacts, and friends.
-Housing and Residential Education is unable to forward mail delivered through USPS as of March 2020.
-Online mail forwarding requests will give an "invalid, business address" error.
-In addition, please update your address on MyCoyote.
-DHRE is not responsible for any mail left inside your mailbox.
+If you updated your mailing address to the university housing address, it is critical that you change your address with all your providers, contacts, family, and friends, as well as CSUSB, upon moving out.
+Housing and Residential Education is unable to process outbound mail and parcels (including forwarding and sending).
+Mailing Address forwarding and changes must be requested by CSUSB student residents in person at a USPS Office.
+Completing the USPS mail forwarding or mail address change request online will give an "invalid, business address" error and will not be competed or honored.
+Do not forget to update your address on MyCoyote.
+DHRE is not responsible for any mail left inside your mailbox after moving out.